Fallingwater (song)

-"Fallingwater" is a song written, co-produced and performed by American indie pop singer Maggie Rogers, issued as the third single from her debut studio album Heard It in a Past Life (2019).
+"Fallingwater" is an indie pop song — with elements of pop and R&B — written, co-produced, and performed by American indie pop singer Maggie Rogers, issued as the third single from her debut studio album Heard It in a Past Life (2019).
 On November 3, 2018, Rogers performed the song on Saturday Night Live.

 Music video

 The official music video for "Fallingwater" was directed by Zia Anger.
 Maggie Rogers is the only person in the video.